 Kronk: But... what does that have to do with -

 Shoulder Angel: No, no... he's got a point.

 In The Coen Brothers' The Man Who Wasn't There, ace lawyer Freddy Riedenschnieder seems to base his career on this.
-His defense of the protagonist's wife involves a truly baffling spiel about the Heisenberg Uncertainty Principle, while his defense of the protagonist himself involves some weird, vaguely existentialist drivel about him being a "New Man" in a modern, morally ambiguous world and thus presumably he isn't responsible.
+His defense of the protagonist's wife involves a truly baffling spiel about the Heisenberg Uncertainty Principle, while his defense of the protagonist himself involves some weird, vaguely existentialist drivel about him being a "New Man" in a modern, morally ambiguous world and thus, presumably, he isn't responsible for the crime charged.
 Unfortunately it gets interrupted.

-A prime example is the movie Listen To Me, where the debates got so convoluted, that you didn't know if either team was for or against abortion.
+A prime example is the movie Listen To Me, where the debates got so convoluted, that you couldn't even tell which team was on which side anymore.
 It starts off with the protagonist's team being against abortion, and ends up with them being for it in the same debate.

 Surprisingly enough, it actually happened to Star Wars with Chewbacca himself.
-It's in the special features of the DVD set.
-When George Lucas proved too difficult for the executives to meddle with (thanks to Alan Ladd, Jr.), they turned to a different approach: "But the Wookiee has no pants!" knowing that changing that would require re-shooting a lot of scenes, which would put Lucas severely over budget.
+In the special features of the DVD set, when George Lucas proved too difficult for the executives to meddle with (thanks to Alan Ladd, Jr.), they turned to a different approach: "But the Wookiee has no pants!" knowing that changing that would require re-shooting a lot of scenes, which would put Lucas severely over budget.
 Thankfully, that didn't work either.

 The entire purpose of Newspeak grammar B in 1984 was to make a Chewbacca Defense easier - that is, to throw so many arguments at the opponent that he won't be able to answer, and leave people with no words to use anyway.

 In Gormenghast, Steerpike uses this method to manipulate two mentally retarded sisters into doing his bidding and keeping quiet about it- after all, he must know what he's talking about if he uses so many long words...